Options West London Community College

 Students also have the option of selecting academic study into their timetable and are able to undertake qualifications such as GCSEs and ASDAN.
 College staff work closely with other professional colleagues to form a multi-disciplinary team, providing a holistic approach to each student’s welfare and well-being.

-With a 43 week service to all those who attend WLCC, our students are typically funded by local social service although we do welcome any other forms of funding – including personal budgets and private direct payments.
+With a 43 week service available to all those who attend WLCC, our students are typically funded by local social service although we do welcome any other forms of funding – including SEN funding, personal budgets and private direct payments.

 The College is committed to empowering students to access opportunities that maximise their potential.
 An individualised, thriving programme is devised using the student’s specific care plan, making life easier when living with autism.
 All targets set will be realistic in order to ensure that the student has the best opportunity to work towards, leading a truly independent life.